 Application and Admission Prerequisites

-Bachelor's degree or equivalent first degree from a full university or university of applied sciences: in communication science or business administration or a degree program with a similar focus, with the grade 2,2 or above, based on at least three years of study or 180 ECTS credits.
+Bachelor's degree or equivalent first degree from a full university or university of applied sciences: in business administration or a degree program with a similar focus with prior knowledge in management accounting, financial management and accounting to the extent of at least 24 ECTS, with the grade 2,5 or above, based on at least 180 ECTS credits.

 The program imparts theoretical fundamentals and practical expertise.
 It is based on an innovative teaching and learning concept that focuses on small groups, interactive learning and the direct application of knowledge to research or practice.
 Courses are taught by professors who combine their professional experience with the latest research.

-Due to the combination of management and communication contents, the program prepares for leading positions and expert functions in corporate communication management.
+Due to the combination of management accounting, financial and accounting contents, the program prepares for leading positions and expert functions in the respective departments.
+Moreover, graduates are qualified to work for national and international auditing and consulting companies.
 With these fundamental competencies graduates are well equipped for future jobs.

 Starting in the first semester, the program offers students course options.
-By choosing your preferences, you can leave a personal mark on your studies depending on your interest and career destination (for example the field of elective subjects, practice and research projects or experimental working).
-Even on an international level, if you wish: There is the option of spending the third semester abroad.
+By choosing your preferences, you can leave a personal mark on your studies depending on your interest and career destination (for example the field of elective subjects as well as practice and research projects).
+Even on an international level, if you wish: There is the option of spending a part of your program abroad.
 Business School Pforzheim has a high-ranking network of partner universities around the world.
+Furthermore, our course has three Double Degree partners in Taiwan, Poland and France.

 The standard period of study is three semesters, including the master’s thesis.

 The clearly structured and well organized program ensures quality and reliability.
-Additionally, it creates flexibility within modules (for example company projects or research modules).
+Additionally, it creates flexibility within modules (for example five electives, a research project and the master´s thesis).

 The culture of Business School Pforzheim is driven by personal communication and cooperation.
-Small groups of 25 students enable close contact with fellow students.
+Small groups of around 24 students enable close contact with fellow students.
 For this reason the working atmosphere is characterized by interdisciplinarity and interculturality.

 Our Business School is Germany's first AACSB-accredited University of Applied Sciences.
 This international accreditation confirms the high quality of teaching and research, the consistent striving for improvement and a culture of continuous improvement.